GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
+> ### I make mistakes because I’m always operating at my limit.
+If I only stay in comfortable territory all the time, that’s not so much fun.
 >
-> ~ *Alan Perlis*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts